Through the Looking Glass: A Dual Perspective on Weakly-Supervised Few-Shot Segmentation: Methodology

 } -0.15in {

-} $Select$ denotes the selection of a single layer from the low, mid, and high layers.
-In this case, the support selects features from the 9th layer, while the query selects features from the 4th layer.
-To enhance heterogeneous representation, the support uses average pooling to capture edges and prominent local features in the image, while the query uses max pooling to focus on global features.
+} $Select$ denotes selecting a single layer from the low-, mid-, and high-level feature stages.
+In our implementation, the support branch extracts features from the 9th layer, while the query branch extracts features from the 4th layer.
+For the selected features, max pooling is applied to both the support and query branches.